Best Tools for Sales

 When it comes to email, as with everything else I prefer browser-based cloud-based email.
 I do have a paid Outlook 2019 license – never use it, though.
 I’ll always log on to Email from Google’s Workspace to make use of productivity and tracking tools, I have installed in my browser – another benefit of working with Google Chrome.

-If you prefer, go ahead and use Outlook.
+If you prefer, go ahead and use the Outlook Windows client.
 It’s just that to a large extent it will tie you to not only a specific computer, but also to your operating system.
 If you use cloud-based email you can work in similar ways on most devices and operating systems, making you vastly more flexible and productive.

 For additional information – whitepapers on any topic, guides on any topic, I use Google Drive as part of Google Workspace.
 When we started we used Dropbox a lot, and that works as well.
 It’s just that Google has integrated their productivity apps nicely with Drive.
 This seamless integration enables automated workflows, which drive up sales productivity.